 Our interns are primarily drawn from Masters of Professional Science students at the University of Miami, where our Director Catherine teaches Marine Conservation Biology.
 Over the course of two or more semesters, our interns learn to perform field research, and complete their MPS projects with us.

 Interested in an internship?
 Please complete the attached application form below and email it, along with your CV or resume to our intern coordinator Jake Jerome (firstname.lastname@example.org).
-We consider applications from Miami-based students in fall and spring!
-The next deadline for applications is January 31, 2023.
+We consider applications from Miami-based students in the spring!

 Karizma: Her project aims to fill gaps in parasite ecology and shark science by collecting blood samples from sharks and documenting the presence of parasites in the blood.